bstapleton/slate-css/docs/utility-first/1-introduction.md

 </div>
 ```

-Incidentally, this is also pretty neatly utility-first, since all you need to know is that the container is divided into 12 columns to understand that this represents (essentially) a left sidebar that takes up 1/3 of the space and a content area that takes up 2/3 of the space.
+Incidentally, this is also pretty neatly utility-first, since all you need to know is that the container is divided into 12 columns to understand that this represents (essentially) a left sidebar that takes up 1/3 of the viewport, and a content area that takes up 2/3 of the space.

 Likewise, with slate-css, all you need to know is that the default unit is 8px.
 Its one of the first things in the `_variables.scss` file, all of which can be fully customised to suit your needs.